zhisme/copy_with_context.nvim/README.md

 ```

 **Important**: Every mapping name must have a matching format name.
 The special mappings `relative` and `absolute` use the `default` format.

+In case it fails to find the format for a mapping, it will fail during config load time with an error message.
+Check your config if that happens, whether everything specified in mappings is also present in formats.

 ### Repository URL Support